Reviews You Can Rely On

 The Bose Ultra Open are hands down the most comfortable in the group with a clip-on design.
 Credit: Isaac Laredo

 The most comfortable earbuds were the Bose Ultra Open.
-These earbuds have a unique design that sits outside the ear canal, avoiding issues with pressure or size inhibiting comfort.
+These earbuds have a unique design that sits outside the ear canal, avoiding pressure or size issues that can inhibit comfort.
 However, this very feature means they don't have passive or active noise cancellation, and the sound isn't as immersive.
-They do, however, offer greater transparency, so you have a better awareness of your surroundings.
+They do, however, offer greater transparency, giving you a better sense of your surroundings.
 They are featherweight and don't get that “wet” slipperiness when sweating.
 These buds are also secure when moving at speed, working out, or having fun.

-The most comfortable in-ear buds are the Apple AirPods Pro 3.
+The most comfortable in-ear buds are the Google Pixel Buds 2a and the Apple AirPods Pro 3.
 These lightweight buds have multiple soft silicone tips and fit securely in the ear canal without getting moist or too stuffy.
 Google Pixel Buds Pro 2 are also a comfortable pair; they are smaller and lighter than previous versions, and their shape fits better in most ears than the traditional oval design.
 These passed our headstand and running tests, but one bud flew out during serious headbanging.
-The Galaxy Buds 3 Pro round out the top teir choices with a stem design similar to the AirPods.

-The Amazon Echo and the PowerBeats Pro2 earbuds are very secure, but very uncomfortable.
+The PowerBeats Pro2 earbuds are very secure, but very uncomfortable.
+Credit: Natalie Kafader

-The most uncomfortable options, in our opinion, are the Amazon Echo, which one tester wanted to burn for their lack of comfort alone, and the Apple Airpods 4 ANC.
-Both have an open design that lacks an in-ear tip.
-The Amazon Echo has a sharper edge that causes pain, while the 4 ANC are just not comfortable.
+The most uncomfortable options, in our opinion, are the Apple Airpods 4 ANC.
+The open design lacks an in-ear tip.
 Other uncomfortable options include Beats Powerbeats Pro 2 and the TOZO T10.
 They were relatively comfortable at first with the Powerbeats' hard plastic making them less desirable than the TOZO, but both grew more uncomfortable the longer we wore them.
-Both felt very secure, but the discomfort level negates any security.
+Both felt very secure, but the discomfort level negated any sense of security.

 wireless earbuds - the bose ultra open design leaves your ear canal completely...

-The Bose Ultra Open design leaves your ear canal completely unobstructed and intentionally provides no noise cancelation properties.
+The Bose Ultra Open design leaves your ear canal completely unobstructed and intentionally provides no noise cancellation properties.
 Credit: Natalie Kafader

 Noise Cancellation